 4. “Everything Will Be Different” by Marc Schultz

-I also mentioned this play in my comedic monologues for teens list because it brilliantly handles vast changes in tone and character throughout.
+I also mentioned "Everything Will Be Different" in my comedic monologues for teens list because it brilliantly handles vast changes in tone and character throughout.
 This particular monologue makes great use of its contrasting characters as Charlotte, the “ugly duckling” whose mother recently died, expresses her frustrations to Heather, the most popular girl in school.
 The monologue is easily relatable to teenage girls, who themselves are constantly bombarded with demands to mirror society’s standards of beauty.
 Beyond this, it offers an engaging character in Charlotte, whose naiveté creates a heartfelt confession as she tries to comprehend her personal tragedy.

 5. “Laramie Project” by Moisés Kaufman and members of the Tectonic Theater Project